 My first leather tool buying guide was created to provide a foundation for the entry-level leatherworker.
 If you're reading this, perhaps you've committed to leatherworking and want to branch out from your original set of tools; I don't blame you.
 You've no doubt identified some tools that need replacing or upgrading, and some that are missing altogether.
 Having the right tool for the job makes things so much easier, and the busier we get in the workshop, the less time and patience we have for tools that don't perform at the level we need them to.
 A skilled craftsman can make do with just about anything, but the work is easier with higher quality tools.

-In the interest of full disclosure, I've used affiliate links for some of the items below which means that if you purchase an item with the links provided, I get a small percentage of the sale.
+In the interest of full disclosure, I've used affiliate links for some of the items below which means that if you purchase an item with the links provided, I get a small percentage of the sale which helps to keep this site running.
 This hasn't influenced the products that I chose for this list in any way.

 Pattern Paper - Consistency and repeatable patterns are really important if you're running a business.
 Meeting the expectations of a paying customer is important, and delivering a consistent product is essential to your success.
 I'm sure there are better methods out there for pattern making, but I've been using this 140 lb Canson Watercolor Paper for years and it's worked really well.
 It comes in a few different sizes, but this 18" x 24" has been my go-to for so many projects.

 Swivel Knife - If you've found yourself wanting to expand your repertoire into the world of leather carving, or you'd just like to upgrade your current Swivel Knife, Barry King makes a phenomenal version for a great price.
 Leather Wranglers makes a custom Pro-Level version that won't leave any room for excuses.